Matthew 8

 [6] and saying, Lord, my slave is lying in the house sick of the palsy, grievously tormented.

 Comments Matthew 8:5-6 If you have faith, you can ask the Lord for someone under your authority to receive mercy.
-The centurion asked mercy for his own servant, which belonged to him.
+The centurion asked mercy for his own servant, who belonged to him.

 [7] And He says to him, I will come and heal him.